 In 2012, Esther and her parents founded the Dr. Ndumi Faulu Academy, a school for children in Kenya and in 2014, she created Oyeska Greens, a startup that teaches smallholder farmers in and around her community how to use updated technologies and methods in agriculture.

-On winning, Esther said: “I am extremely humbled and honored to receive this award!
+On winning, Esther said: “I am extremely humbled and honoured to receive this award!
 First, winning this award made me realise that the World is watching.

 Second, it inspired me to keep going - to keep doing the work I so passionately love – paving the way for many more women and girls through education so that they can break the poverty barrier and other barriers and go on to achieve every dream they have.